coddhisatva/AwakenedAI-Processing/README.md

 - ✅ Enhanced metadata extraction implemented:
   - Extracts title, author, and other document properties from PDFs
   - Fallback to filename when metadata is missing
-- ✅ LLM integration is implemented and tested:
-  - Upgraded to GPT-4 Turbo as the default model
-  - Connected to OpenAI API for response generation
-  - Created interactive chat interface
-  - Implemented enhanced source attribution with document titles
 - ✅ Unified performance metrics system:
   - Comprehensive tracking across all pipeline phases
   - Performance analytics and visualization tools